syncfusion/blazor-docs/src/notifications/progress-bar/customization.md

 ## Range Colors

 Enhance the readability of progress by visualising the multiple ranges with different colors, that are mapped to each range.

-The colors can be mapped to the specific ranges using the [`ProgressBarRangeColors`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.ProgressBarRangeColors.html), which holds a collection of [`ProgressBarRangeColor`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.ProgressBarRangeColor.html).
+Colors can be mapped to the specific ranges using the [`ProgressBarRangeColors`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.ProgressBarRangeColors.html), which holds a collection of [`ProgressBarRangeColor`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.ProgressBarRangeColor.html).

 The [`Color`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.ProgressBarRangeColor.html#Syncfusion_Blazor_ProgressBar_ProgressBarRangeColor_Color) property represents the color to the specified range, [`Start`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.ProgressBarRangeColor.html#Syncfusion_Blazor_ProgressBar_ProgressBarRangeColor_Start) and [`End`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.ProgressBarRangeColor.html#Syncfusion_Blazor_ProgressBar_ProgressBarRangeColor_End) property represents start and end range of the color and  the [`IsGradient`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.SfProgressBar.html#Syncfusion_Blazor_ProgressBar_SfProgressBar_IsGradient) property represents whether the gradient effect is applied to the color.